ibm-cloud-docs/discovery-data/getting-started.md

     ![Shows the Enrichments page for the Sample Collection.](images/gs-sample-enrichments.png)

-    The sample collection has the following enrichments applied to it:
+    The following enrichments are applied to the sample collection:

     - **Entities**: Recognizes proper nouns such as people, cities, and organizations that are mentioned in the content.
     - **Parts of Speech**: Identifies the parts of speech (nouns and verbs, for example) in the content.